NahyunKong/Sequencing-coverage-calculator/README.md

 This repository contains MATLAB modeling scripts and a browser-based version of the VAF heatmap calculator.
 The browser version was added so users can run the calculator without installing MATLAB.

-The original MATLAB scripts were used for analyses and visualizations associated with Figure 3 and Supplementary Figures S10-S11.
+The original MATLAB script(modelFitting.m) was used for analyses and visualizations associated with Figure 3 and Supplementary Figures S10-S11.

 ## Browser Calculator